kai-xie/Command_Cheat_Sheet/Git_Cheat_Sheet.md

 `--shortstat     `| Display only the  changed/insertions/deletions line from the --stat  command.
 `--name-only     `| Show the list of files modified  after the commit information.
 `--name-status   `| Show the list of files affected  with added/modified/deleted information as well.
-`--abbrev-commit `| how only the first fewcharacters   of the SHA-1 checksum instead of all 40.
+`--abbrev-commit `| Show only the first fewcharacters   of the SHA-1 checksum instead of all 40.
 `--relative-date `| Display the date in a relative  format (for example, “2 weeks ago”) instead of using  the full date format.
 `--graph         `| Display an ASCII graph of the  branch and merge history beside the log output.
 `--pretty        `| Show commits in an alternateformat.
 Options include oneline, short, full, fuller, and format (where you specify your own format).